patchamama/PP1-Taekwondo-Migration-Guide/README.md

 ## Credits

 - All content was extracted directly after consultation with [chatGPT](https://openai.com/blog/chatgpt) and by checking the information obtained directly with my experience as a practitioner of karate, hapkido and taekwondo.
 In the case of Kungfu it has not been possible for me to check the validity of the information.
+- The information on the contact page has been taken from the website of the [Ho-Sin-Sul-Berlin e.V.
+Hapkido Verein](http://www.hosinsul-berlin-ev.de/training/)
 - The images in the gallery section and the header were taken from the site: https://www.pexels.com/
 - To make the tables responsive, I converted the original html table tags (table, tr, th, td...) into divs and based it on the idea of the site: https://divtable.com/converter/
 - Animation of logo using a idea of https://stackoverflow.com/questions/69436632/css-keyframe-animations
 - The idea of inserting a text in a container (div) via css without using javascript was taken from the site (for the table in the migration section on small screens): https://stackoverflow.com/questions/2741312/using-css-to-insert-text
 - Menu Icons and sections are from: https://fontawesome.com/
+- As part of the learning and test-error process, much of the knowledge practised here is a result of the exercises and ideas learned in the [Code institute](https://codeinstitute.net) training period and adapted to my needs.

 All photos are open source licensed.